-The QUEX Accelerator Grant Scheme will be open in September 2023.
+The QUEX Accelerator Grant Scheme is open until 4 November 2024.

 The QUEX Accelerator Grants Scheme is an initiative of the QUEX Institute, a partnership between UQ and the University of Exeter.
 Under the banner of Global Sustainability and Wellbeing, a range of cooperative initiatives across learning, discovery and engagement will be jointly developed and implemented through the QUEX Institute.